 Appalachian Partners In Education (Appal PIE) Music Scholarships

 With the Appal PIE Music Scholarships, the Hayes School of Music is able to attract and nurture the finest young scholars and performers.
 Too often premier students are forced to bypass Appalachian State University to go to a school or conservatory that can offer more lucrative awards.
 The Appal PIE Music Scholarships present an opportunity for a donor to provide financial assistance to a music student through the four years of his/her undergraduate education.
 These "adopt-a-student” scholarships are $2,500 per year with a commitment for four years.

 Endowed scholarships allow the Hayes School of Music to attract and nurture the finest young scholars and performers.
 To continue to attract top students, we must significantly increase scholarships.
 Many students rely on scholarship support to offset the cost of a post-secondary education.

 Appalachian State University - Community Music School

 Appalachian State University Community Music School (ASU-CMS) seeks funding to provide financial aid for underserved youths to participate in ASU-CMS private and group music instruction.
 ASU-CMS collaborates with local schools and non profit agencies to recruit underserved students, as well as provide instruments and transportation.
-ASU-CMS was founded in 2005 and will begin offering programs in the Fall of 2006.
+ASU-CMS was founded in 2005 and began offering programs in the Fall of 2006.
 ASU-CMS strives to provide quality music instruction and programs for interested individuals of all ages and levels with financial assistance for those in need.
 Our Artist-Teachers are faculty members of the Mariam Hayes School of Music and highly qualified teachers and performers from the community.

 Cannon Music Camp